 Jennifer Kreider, up-and coming soprano, is establishing herself as a performer of opera, new music, and song.
 In 2024 Jennifer will be a Gerdine Young Artist with Opera Theater of Saint Louis where she will perform the role of Sagredo and cover the leading role of Maria Celeste in Philip Glass' opera Galileo Galilei.
 In 2023, Jennifer won second place in the Upper Midwest region of the Metropolitan Opera Laffont Competition after being named a winner of the Minneapolis district, and premiered the featured role of Mrs. Frank in the world premiere production of Shulamit Ran's and Charles Kondek's opera Anne Frank.

 In May of 2023, Jennifer covered the role of Erika in Samuel Barber's Vanessa at the Spoleto Festival, USA in Charleston, South Carolina.
 Jennifer was also a young artist at the CoOPERAtive Program in 2015 and 2018, and at Opera in the Ozarks in 2019 where she sang the role of Musetta (LA BOHÈME) and covered Konstanze (DIE ENTFÜHRUNG AUS DEM SERAIL).
 Other performed roles include Pamina (Die Zauberflöte), Monica (THE MEDIUM), Ramiro (LA FINTA GIARDINIERA), Linfea (LA CALISTO), La Fée (CENDRILLON), Iolanthe (IOLANTHE), Nella (GIANNI SCHICCHI), Donna Elvira (act II of Don Giovanni), and Miss Jessel (TURN OF THE SCREW).

-In addition to the operatic repertoire, Jennifer is also well versed in art song and teaches Song Literature I and II for undergraduates at Indiana University's Jacobs School of Music.
+Jennifer is also well versed in art song and teaches Song Literature I and II for undergraduates at Indiana University's Jacobs School of Music.
 In 2016 she attended the Franz Schubert Institute in Baden bei Wien, Austria, where she intensively studied and performed German Lieder with master teachers such as Elly Ameling, Julius Drake, and Roger Vignoles, among several others.
 She is also especially passionate about the performance of new music — while studying at Rice University, she performed regularly with Rice's Hear & Now ensemble and the Rice Chamber Series.
 Highlights include Crumb’s Madrigal Book I and III, String Quartet No. 2 by Schönberg, Corigliano’s Mr. Tambourine Man: Seven Poems of Bob Dylan, as well as several premiere works by young composers.